0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 The service was friendly, but slow (and I don't mean that it was relaxed, in the typical Italian way, but rather that there didn't seem to be enough servers and we always had to wait for them to deal with two or three other issues before they got to us).

 And the food was just ok.
-I wasn't too hungry, so we ordered a plate of fried Neapolitan snacks to share, and Kevin got
+I wasn't too hungry, so we ordered a plate of fried Neapolitan snacks to share (*tiellina*).
+Those corndog-looking things are potato-stuffed croquettes (*crocchè di patate*), and the smaller balls are fried dough with seaweed (*pasta cresciuta con alghe*).
+The croquettes are super duper filling.
+You may think that, at €12, it's not too big, but I strongly recommend sharing with at least one other person unless you're crazy hungry because it's quite a lot of food.
+I liked the fried dough balls as well, they were way chewier than I expected and had a mild herby flavour.
+I would like to try making them at home.

+Kevin got a marinara pizza.
+It was really funny: I didn't take a picture, but picture a naked pizza, topped with only a thin layer of ~~tomato~~ marinara sauce and two whole cloves of roasted garlic in the centre.
+This guy loved it, though, so who am I to judge :-) I still can't get over how cheap pizza is in Italy, tbh.
+Kevin's pizza was only €7.50, and sure it didn't have a lot of toppings, but it was huge!

+This was probably our cheapest meal in Venice, only €25.40 for everything.

 ## Saturday